 Groodles Australia relies on the generosity of its participants, not only in allowing their family pet to be used for careful breeding, but also in the time and effort that they commit.

-Our beautiful guardian families may own a male stud dog (usually a Poodle or Groodle) or a female dog (usually a Golden Retriever or Groodle).
-The guardian families responsible for the female breeding dog will ultimately care for our beautiful pups in their own home until the time of puppy adoption.
+Our beautiful Champion Families may own a male stud dog (usually a Poodle or Groodle) or a female dog (usually a Golden Retriever or Groodle).
+The Champion Families responsible for the female breeding dog will ultimately care for our beautiful pups in their own home until the time of puppy adoption.

 Each family is interviewed and we visit their home to ensure they share the same values as Groodles Australia before being accepted into the program.

-Our guardian families are visited regularly by Groodles Australia staff who ensure our mums, dads and pups are healthy and happy from mating to pregnancy, and from whelping through to the time of puppy adoption.
+Our Champion Families are visited regularly by Groodles Australia staff who ensure our mums, dads and pups are healthy and happy from mating to pregnancy, and from whelping through to the time of puppy adoption.

-For more information on joining our wonderful breeding program or to enquire about becoming a Groodle guardian, please email us.
+For more information on joining our wonderful breeding program or to enquire about becoming a Groodle Champion, please email us.